-(A) Portfolio investments comprised solely of debt securities: Debt securities that are not publicly traded on an established securities market, or for which a limited market does not exist ("Non-Public Debt Securities"), and that are issued by portfolio companies where we have no equity or equity-like securities, are fair valued utilizing estimates of value submitted to the Adviser by Standard & Poor's Securities Evaluations, Inc. ("SPSE") and its own assumptions in the absence of observable market data, including synthetic credit ratings, estimated remaining life, current market yield and interest rate spreads of similar securities as of the measurement date.
-The Adviser may also submit PIK interest to SPSE for their evaluation when it is determined that PIK interest is likely to be received.
+(A) Portfolio investments comprised solely of debt securities: Debt securities that are not publicly traded on an established securities market, or for which a market does not exist ("Non-Public Debt Securities"), and that are issued by portfolio companies in which we have no equity or equity-like securities, are fair valued utilizing opinions of value submitted to the Adviser by Standard & Poor's Securities Evaluations, Inc. ("SPSE") and its own assumptions in the absence of observable market data, including synthetic credit ratings, estimated remaining life, current market yield and interest rate spreads of similar securities as of the measurement date.
+The Adviser may also submit PIK interest to SPSE for its evaluation when it is determined that PIK interest is likely to be received.

 In the case of Non-Public Debt Securities, the Adviser has engaged SPSE to submit opinions of value for our debt securities that are issued by portfolio companies in which we own no equity, or equity-like securities.
-SPSE will only evaluate the debt portion of our investments for which the Adviser specifically requests evaluation, and may decline to make requested evaluations for any reason at its sole discretion.
-Upon completing the Adviser's collection of data with respect to the investments (which may include the information described below under "-Credit Information," the risk ratings of the loans described below under "-Loan Grading and Risk Rating" and the factors described hereunder), this valuation data is forwarded to SPSE for review and analysis.
+SPSE will only evaluate the debt portion of our investments for which the Adviser specifically requests evaluation, and may decline to make requested evaluations for any reason, at its sole discretion.
+Quarterly, the Adviser collects data with respect to the investments (which includes portfolio company financial and operational performance and the information described below under "-Credit Information," the risk ratings of the loans described below under "-Loan Grading and Risk Rating" and the factors described hereunder).
+This portfolio company data is then forwarded to SPSE for review and analysis.
 SPSE makes its independent assessment of the data that the Adviser has assembled and assesses its independent data to form an opinion as to what they consider to be the market values for the securities.
 With regard to its work, SPSE has issued the following paragraph:

 SPSE provides evaluated price opinions which are reflective of what SPSE believes the bid side of the market would be for each loan after careful review and analysis of descriptive, market and credit information.
 Each price reflects SPSE's best judgment based upon careful examination of a variety of market factors.
-Because of fluctuation in the market and in other factors beyond its control, however, SPSE cannot guarantee these evaluations.
+Because of fluctuation in the market and in other factors beyond its control, SPSE cannot guarantee these evaluations.
 The evaluations reflect the market prices, or estimates thereof, on the date specified.
 The prices are based on comparable market prices for similar securities.
 Market information has been obtained from reputable secondary market sources.
 Although these sources are considered reliable, SPSE cannot guarantee their accuracy.

-SPSE opinions of value of our debt securities that are issued by portfolio companies where we have no equity or equity-like securities are submitted to our Board of Directors along with the Adviser's supplemental assessment and recommendation regarding valuation of each of these investments.
-The Adviser generally accepts the opinion of value given by SPSE, however, in certain limited circumstances, such as when the Adviser may learn new information regarding an investment between the time of submission to SPSE and the date of the board assessment the Adviser's conclusions as to value may differ from the opinion of value delivered by SPSE.
-Our Board of Directors then reviews whether the Adviser has followed its established procedures for determinations of fair value, and votes to accept or reject the recommended valuation of our investment portfolio.
-The Adviser and our management recommended, and the Board of Directors voted to accept, the opinions of value delivered by SPSE on the loans in our portfolio as denoted on our consolidated schedule of investments included in our accompanying consolidated financial statements.
+SPSE opinions of the value of our debt securities that are issued by portfolio companies in which we do not own equity, or equity-like securities are submitted to our Board of Directors along with the Adviser's supplemental assessment and recommendation regarding valuation of each of these investments.
+The Adviser generally accepts the opinion of value given by SPSE; however, in certain limited circumstances, such as when the Adviser may learn new information regarding an investment between the time of submission to SPSE and the date of our Board of Directors' assessment, the Adviser's conclusions as to value may differ from the opinion of value delivered by SPSE.
+Our Board of Directors then reviews whether the Adviser has followed its established procedures for determinations of fair value and votes to accept or reject the recommended valuation of our investment portfolio.